Conducted energy devices (Taser)

 Decisions to use force against a member of the public are never taken lightly and police officers always consider a variety of factors to ensure that it is lawful, proportionate and necessary.
 While officers draw on training and experience, they ultimately must make real-time, split second judgements to balance the vulnerability of the person against the risk of harm that they present.

-Using a Taser may be the best option certain circumstances, and we know that in 85% of cases the threat of its use alone will resolve an incident and calm an agitator without it being fired.
+Using a Taser may be the best option in certain circumstances.
+We know that in 86 per cent of cases the threat of its use alone will resolve an incident and calm an agitator, without it being fired.

 Use of force data